 - Insulate your trailer: If it’s not fully insulated, it doesn’t matter much what mechanicals you’re using; the foam will be damaged by harsh climates.

+Choosing a trailer equipped for proper weight-load distribution is vital.
 Proper weight load distribution keeps tongue weight at an acceptable level, promotes safe towing conditions and prevents swaying.

-This issue is more prevalent in a tag-along trailer.
+The weight disparity issue is more prevalent in a tag-along trailer.
 The reason is the weight rating of a receiver hitch vs. the weight distribution of a gooseneck.
 This problem is solved by placing the axles in the correct position on a tag-along trailer.

 Where is your equipment located in the rig?
 Is it somewhere where drums will consistently hit your proportioner and eventually cause damage to your machine?
 You and your crew must make sure your hoses are out of the way and on a hose rack (built specifically for spray foam hoses) so they don’t get snagged as well.